Andrettin/Wyrmsun/readme.txt

 * Units
 - Increased the transport capacity of transport ships from 3 to 6.
+- Removed rafts, as they required a substantial amount of special code for them to be maintained in the engine, and they were barely used in the game.

 * User Interface
 - (Re-)Added windowed mode support.